-Founded in 1910, the Institut français du Royaume-Uni – today directed by François Croquette – comprises a language centre, a cinema (Ciné Lumière), a multi-media library (La Médiathèque), a children’s library (Bibliothèque Quentin Blake) and a café-restaurant, and welcomes 200,000 people each year.
+Founded in 1910, the Institut français du Royaume-Uni comprises a language centre, a cinema (Ciné Lumière and Ciné Lumière II), a multi-media library (La Médiathèque), a children’s library (Bibliothèque Quentin Blake) and a café-restaurant, Café Tangerine, and welcomes 200,000 people each year.

 At the heart of the Institut français’ mission is the teaching of the French language.
 The Language Centre, which attracts 7000 students every year, offers traditional language courses as well as online French courses, business French and courses on various aspects of French culture and current affairs.
 The Institut also collaborates with schools in the UK on educational cooperation programmes to promote French language learning and organise teacher training, so that French can remain the UK’s top choice for foreign language study.

-Completely refurbished in 2008 and reopened by Catherine Deneuve in 2009, Ciné Lumière has established itself as one of London’s top repertory cinemas.
+Ciné Lumière has established itself as one of London’s best independent cinemas..
 With a particular emphasis on French, European and World cinema, its programme combines new releases, repertory screenings, previews and exclusive on-stage events attended by directors and actors.
 Building upon the success of Ciné Lumière, the Institut français opened a second screen in 2019, Ciné Lumière II, to further expand its programme.

 The multimedia library, La Médiathèque, a distinctive Grade II listed venue, is also a window on contemporary France and holds the largest free-access collection of French material in the UK, covering all aspects of French culture and society.
 Visitors can access about 50,000 items ranging from novels, comic books to feature films and magazines.
 Its digital platform, Culturethèque allows audiences across the UK to access an extensive digital library with over 25 000 documents, completely free of charge.

-The different spaces of La Médiathèque have been renovated since 2013.
-In 2014, the Art Deco listed room was restored and in 2015 the revamped Children’s Library reopened its doors under the name Bibliothèque Quentin Blake.
-The last stage will see the modernisation of the Adult’s Library due to be completed in November 2016.
+The Art Deco listed reading room was restored and in 2015 the revamped Children’s Library reopened its doors under the name Bibliothèque Quentin Blake.